emqx/emqx/apps/emqx_coap/README.md

 - if clientid is absent, a "bad_request" will be returned.
 - {topicname} in URI should be percent-encoded to prevent special characters, such as + and #.
 - {username} and {password} are optional.
-- if {username} and {password} are not correct, an uauthorized error will be returned.
+- if {username} or {password} is incorrect, the error code `uauthorized` will be returned.
 - payload could be any binary data.
 - payload data type is "application/octet-stream".
 - publish message will be sent with qos0.
+- if the publishing failed due to ACL deny, the error code `forbidden` will be returned.

 CoAP Client Keep Alive
 ----------------------